Convoy SL 140/MKS 31: Action

 By evening the U-boats had gathered and started their assault.
-Franke, in U-262 was able to penetrate the escort screen into the convoy itself, he attacked the ships there from close range, a tactic used by aces Kretschmer and Schepke two to three years earlier.
+Franke, in U-262 reported that he was able to penetrate the escort screen into the convoy itself.
+Once in position he said that he attacked the ships there from close range, a tactic used by aces Kretschmer and Schepke two to three years earlier.
 However his boldness was not rewarded by any success; he fired at, and claimed hits on, three ships, but no hits were confirmed.